 Mysterious Protector: the "Mysterious Stranger" perk in 2,3 and New Vegas, with the Miss Fortune Perk added in the last.

-Mythology Gag: In Fallout, recruitable NPC Tycho mentions he's a Nevada Ranger.
-The Nevada Rangers were the protagonists of Wasteland, the game to which Fallout is a Spiritual Successor.
-The Big Bad of Fallout Tactics also seems to be a subtle Shout Out to the Big Bad of Wasteland.
+Mythology Gag: In Fallout, recruitable NPC Tycho mentions he's a Desert Ranger.
+The Desert Rangers were the protagonists of Wasteland, the game to which Fallout is a Spiritual Successor.
+The Big Bad of Fallout Tactics also seems to be a subtle Shout-Out to the Big Bad of Wasteland.
 Also, some Rangers holed up in the Capital Wasteland.
-Interestingly, Tycho's description is "a man in dusty leather armor with a trench coat and gas mask"... and that's exactly what the NCR veteran Rangers wear in New Vegas (and are prominently featured on the box art).
+As per Word of God, Tycho's outfit became the basis of the Desert Ranger Combat Armor, which in itself inspired the Iconic Outfit of the NCR Veteran Rangers.

 New Old West: Certain elements of the Capital Wasteland (mining and 'frontier' type towns, bounty hunters, travelling traders beset by robbers, a heroic (or villainous) drifter, etc.) hearken back to Westerns, but with places like Rivet City or the Vaults, those elements are mixed in with Sci-Fi.